Increasing evidence weighs against taking antidepressants for mild-to-moderate symptoms, given their side effects.

-In a 2013 study, researchers looked at the records of more than 5,600 patients diagnosed with major depression by their doctors.
+In one study, researchers looked at the records of more than 5,600 patients diagnosed with major depression by their doctors.
 Upon examination, they found only 38 percent in fact met the clinical criteria for depression.
 Yet most were given medication anyway.

 Meanwhile, growing evidence suggests antidepressants may not work nearly as often as they’re prescribed.